ska-sa/spead2/doc/py-ibverbs.rst

 Within these limitations, it is quite easy to take advantage of this faster code path.
-The main difficulty is that one *must* specify the IP address of the interface that will receive the packets.
+The main difficulty is that one *must* specify the IP address of the interface that will send or receive the packets.
 The netifaces_ module can help find the IP address for an interface by name.

 .. _netifaces: https://pypi.python.org/pypi/netifaces